ProctorEdu

 Most teachers and parents motivate students using the fear of failure.
 While a healthy amount of pressure is good, additional stress can usually have the opposite effect.
 Students might become so scared of their results that they won’t be able to focus on their studies.

 They struggle to retain information during the test, since they’re constantly worried about getting the right grades to pass that class.
 It can increase the student's stress, particularly those without a very bright academic record.
+This issue might be especially significant for nursing students, who face rigorous academic standards.

 What Are the Symptoms of Test Anxiety?

 While most students are under some stress when preparing for their tests, the intensity of test anxiety can vary.
 Some might experience anxiety till the day of the test, while others will be stressed even after the exam.
-Consequently, they might experience various symptoms.
+Consequently, they might experience various test anxiety symptoms.

 Physical Symptoms of Test Anxiety